On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Preliminaries

 \subsection{Klein's Algorithm}

-Obviously, an intuition of $D_{\Lambda,\sigma,\mathbf{c}}(\mathbf{x})$ suggests that a lattice point $\mathbf{Bx}$ closer to $\mathbf{c}$ will be sampled with a higher probability.
+Intuitively, the shape of $D_{\Lambda,\sigma,\mathbf{c}}(\mathbf{x})$ suggests that a lattice point $\mathbf{Bx}$ closer to $\mathbf{c}$ will be sampled with a higher probability.
 Therefore, sampling from the lattice Gaussian distribution can be naturally used to solve the CVP (where $\mathbf{c}$ is the query point) and SVP (where $\mathbf{c}=\mathbf{0}$) in lattices.
-Because of this, Klein's algorithm that samples from a Gaussian-like distribution was originally designed for lattice decoding \cite{Klein}, and small size of $\sigma$ is preferred for the consideration of the decoding efficiency.
-As shown in Algorithm 1, the operation of the Klein's algorithm has polynomial complexity $O(n^2)$ excluding QR decomposition.
+Because of this, Klein's algorithm that samples from a Gaussian-like distribution was originally proposed for lattice decoding \cite{Klein}.

+As shown in Algorithm 1, the operation of the Klein's algorithm has polynomial complexity $O(n^2)$ excluding QR decomposition (which may be done only once in the beginning).
 More precisely, by sequentially sampling from the 1-dimensional conditional Gaussian distribution $D_{\mathbb{Z},\sigma_i,\widetilde{x}_i}$ in a backward order from $x_n$ to $x_1$, the Gaussian-like distribution arising from Klein's algorithm is given by